yakushabb/yakushabb/README.md

 ### Sabri Ünal 👋

-- 👯 Interested in collaborating on Linux, GNOME, and FOSS translations.
+- 👯 Interested in collaborating on Linux, GNOME, Flathub and FOSS translations.
 - 📫 How to reach me:
   - yakushabb_at_gmail_dot_com
 - 🦇 Realty: